-- 3.1 Conduct their business lawfully; comply with all relevant legislation, regulatory guidance, judicial decisions and general rulings of regulatory authorities. - 3.2 Trade honestly, responsibly, ethically and treat customers fairly. - 3.3 Behave at all times with integrity and endeavour to ensure, where applicable, that credit-brokers and all other persons with whom the member has commercial relationships do likewise. - 3.4 Act responsibly and with care in the day-to-day conduct of their business. - 3.5 Not misrepresent facts to a customer concerning any aspect of a credit transaction.
-Members shall also take all reasonable steps to ensure, where applicable, that brokers and any other intermediaries, when acting, as agents of the member, do not misrepresent facts regarding such transactions to a customer. - 3.6 Respect confidential information supplied to them in the course of their business. - 3.7 Ensure that credit documentation embodies, in plain and intelligible language, all the express terms and conditions of the agreement, which affect the customer's rights and obligations. - 3.8 Provide adequate training for members of their staff, agents, associates and any other person who performs any duties on behalf of the member, bringing this Code and the principles contained in it to their attention and requiring them to carry out their duties in accordance with it. - 3.9 Comply with obligations and any conditions which may be imposed by the OFT with regard to their respective licences under the Consumer Credit Act 1974 (the Act). - 3.10 Follow, where applicable, any requests conveyed by the Association and emanating from the Bank of England, the OFT, the Financial Services Authority (the FSA) (or other relevant authority), and the enforcement authorities. - Follow, where applicable, any guidance notes issued by the Association, which refer to this Code. - 3.12 Ensure fairness in all dealings with customers including, but not limited to, their dealings with customers both before and after the making of the agreement or any related agreement and the manner in which those agreements are enforced. - 3.13 Ensure that the member's interest in the assigned vehicle is registered, within 24 hours of the making of the agreement, with a recognised Asset Finance Register such as HPI Ltd. - 3.14 Members shall not use Bills of Sale, as a security instrument, to finance the purchase of any goods sold to the customer by the member, or by any third party suppliers.
+- 3.1 Conduct their business lawfully; comply with this Code, all relevant legislation, regulators conduct of business rules, regulatory guidance, judicial decisions, general rulings by regulatory authorities and any other relevant laws and codes of practice. - 3.2 Have in place and maintain written Business Practices and Procedures which reflect the overarching principles of consumer protection and fair business practice outlined in 'Irresponsible Lending-OFT guidance for creditors'- OFT 1107 (as amended from time to time). - 3.3 Trade honestly, responsibly, ethically and treat customers fairly. - 3.4 Behave at all times with integrity and endeavour to ensure, where applicable, that credit-brokers and or intermediaries and all other persons with whom the member has commercial relationships do likewise. - 3.5 Act responsibly and with care in the day-to-day conduct of their business. - 3.6 Not misrepresent facts, including by act or omission, to a customer concerning any aspect of a credit transaction.
+Members shall also take all reasonable steps to ensure, where applicable, that brokers and any other intermediaries, when acting, as agents of the member, do not misrepresent facts, including by act or omission, regarding such transactions to a customer. - 3.7 Respect confidential information supplied to them in the course of their business.

+- 3.8 Ensure that credit documentation embodies, in plain and intelligible language, all the express terms and conditions of the agreement that affect the customer's rights and obligations. - 3.9 Provide adequate training for members of their staff, agents, associates and any other person who performs any duties on behalf of the member, bringing this Code and the principles contained in it to their attention and requiring them to carry out their duties in accordance with it. - 3.10 Comply with obligations and any conditions which may be imposed by the OFT with regard to their respective licences under the Consumer Credit Act 1974 (the Act). - 3.11 Follow, where applicable, any requests conveyed by the Association and emanating from the Bank of England, the OFT, the Financial Services Authority (the FSA) (or other relevant supervisory authority), and the enforcement authorities. - 5.12 Follow, where applicable, any guidance notes issued by the Association, which refer to this Code. - 3.13 Ensure fairness in all dealings with customers including, but not limited to, their dealings with customers both before and after the making of the agreement or any related agreement and the manner in which those agreements are enforced. - 3.14 Ensure that the member's interest in the assigned vehicle is registered, within 24 hours of the making of the agreement, with an industry recognised Asset Finance Register such as, without recommendation, HPI Ltd. - 3.15 Provide, on request, the Industry Borrower Information Sheet to any interested prospective Customer and in any event shall be provided, at all times, to the Customer at the same time as Pre-contractual information (PCI) is provided.